 Typically, supply teachers are considered to be temporary workers.
-By definition, you won’t have a full-time contract of employment and both the duration of your teaching assignment and its potential options for an extension can be challenging to predict by any supply teacher mortgage specialist.
+By definition, you won’t have a full-time employment contract, and both the duration of your teaching assignment and its potential options for an extension can be challenging to predict by any supply teacher mortgage specialist.

-What this might mean for many seeking agency teacher mortgages is that conventional mortgage lenders will face the considerable problem of not being sure about your income over the period ahead.
-In a sense, temporary employment status can be more of a problem in finding mortgages than that of the self-employed.
+This might mean that for many seeking agency teacher mortgages, conventional mortgage lenders will face the considerable problem of not being sure about your income over the period ahead.
+In a sense, temporary employment status can be more of a problem in finding mortgages than self-employed.

-Most conventional mortgage providers need to see evidence of consistent and relatively secure income in order to quantify the risks involved in lending to the applicant.
-If you are unable to easily provide such, you may find that mortgage lenders are reluctant to go further.
+Most conventional mortgage providers need to see evidence of consistent and relatively secure income to quantify the risks involved in lending to the applicant.
+If you are unable to provide such evidence easily, you may find that mortgage lenders are reluctant to go further.

 What do I need to qualify for an agency teacher mortgage?

 The good news is that not all mortgage lenders necessarily take a very fixed view of agency teaching and the associated requirements for supply teacher mortgages.

 Some lenders understand the slightly unpredictable nature of your income and contract position.
-They may be much more flexible in accepting short-term contract commitments in certain situations:
+As a result, they may be much more flexible in accepting short-term contract commitments in certain situations:

-- even if your contract is temporary, if it has a significant period left to run going forward into the future, some specialist lenders may take that into consideration as evidence of income;
+- Even if your contract is temporary, if it has a significant period left to run going forward into the future, some specialist lenders may consider that as evidence of income;

-- if you are able to provide evidence of income (even if there are gaps due to holidays) over the preceding 12 to 24 months, so much the better.
-That evidence would normally consist of remittance advices, taxation statements or bank account statements;
+- If you can provide evidence of income (even if there are gaps due to holidays) over the preceding 12 to 24 months, so much the better.
+That evidence would typically consist of remittance advice, taxation statements or bank account statements;